 In September of 2012, the FCC announced the obligation for closed captioning on all full-length Internet video programming that previously broadcast on television in the United States with captions.
 In accordance to further rulings, multiple deadlines are imminent in relation to “Internet video clips,” as well as timelines for the presence of captions on videos once repurposed for the Internet.

-Existing internet regulations (as of October 2015) are only in place for “full-length video programming;” defined as video programming that is shown on broadcast television and redistributed in its entirety (without considerable editing) via an Internet platform.
+Existing internet regulations (as of October 2015) are only in place for “full-length video programming;” defined as video programming that is shown on broadcast television and redistributed in its entirety (without considerable editing) via a website or app operated solely by the person or entity.
 Consumer-generated media shown on the Internet are not required to be captioned; unless, of course, they were broadcast with captions on television.
 Same goes for movies that have not been shown on U.S. television with captions.

 Internet Video Clips

 Excerpts of full-length video programming (with the same video and audio) captioned for television and posted online are denoted to as video clips, or “straight-lift clips.”
 These Internet video clips will soon need to be captioned if the associated programming is broadcast in the U.S. with closed captions.